telerik/xaml-docs/controls/radrichtextbox/features/headers-and-footers.md

     * In a measured document:

-		#### __C#__
+		#### __[C#] Example 7: Update a Footer in Measured Document__

 		{{region radrichtextbox-features-headers-and-footers_6}}
-			this.editor.UpdateFooter(this.editor.Document.Sections.First, HeaderFooterType.Default, footer);
+			this.radRichTextBox.UpdateFooter(this.radRichTextBox.Document.Sections.First, HeaderFooterType.Default, footer);
 		{{endregion}}

-As for setting different footers for the first page or the even page, this is done by passing the respective parameter to the UpdateFooter() method - HeaderFooterType.First or HeaderFooterType.Even and setting the corresponding property of the document/editor:
+As for setting different footers for the first page or the even page, this is done by passing the respective parameter to the UpdateFooter() method - HeaderFooterType.First or HeaderFooterType.Even and setting the corresponding property of the document/editor.

-#### __C#__
+#### __[C#] Example 8: Set Different Even/Odd Footer__

 {{region radrichtextbox-features-headers-and-footers_3}}
-	this.editor.Document.Sections.First.HasDifferentFirstPageHeaderFooter = true;
+	this.radRichTextBox.Document.Sections.First.HasDifferentFirstPageHeaderFooter = true;
 	//or
-	this.editor.Document.HasDifferentEvenAndOddHeadersFooters = true;
+	this.radRichTextBox.Document.HasDifferentEvenAndOddHeadersFooters = true;
 {{endregion}}